Pravin861/Shilpastock/README.md

 # Simple eComme

-It is a simple PHP & MySQL application that I made as a college project.
-Hope you like it & learn something from it!
+It is  PHP & MySQL application

 ---